July 5, 1911 - November 24, 2000

 The White House Collection of American Crafts, Washington, DC

-U. S. News and World Report Corporate Headquarters, Washington, DC
+U. S. News and World Report Corporate Headquarters,

 Bowater Corporation, Knightsbridge, London, England